 MuSE - Museo delle Scienze

-The main inspiration behind the entire installation is “zero gravity.”
-As a way of differentiating between the architecture and the museum layout, objects float in the air with their supports and containers, which are invisible and minimalist, separated from the context of their surroundings.
-Thus tables are “loose” and maintain only their horizontal top part in wood.
+The actual museum display cases made up just a small part of Goppion’s work.
+Designed by Piano’s studio and based on a series of unique installations, each case required engineering studies, prototyping and dedicated testing.
+But the ‘zero gravity’ concept also required many objects to float in the air with their supports and containers, which are invisible and minimalist, separated from the context of their surroundings.
+Thus tables are ‘loose’ and maintain only their horizontal surface in wood.
 Legs are reduced to simple steel reinforcing rods, which anchor them to the structure.

 The MuSE void is anything but an empty space – in fact, it’s filled with life.
 Animals and birds are displayed along a spiral that gets increasingly narrower; all taxidermy is organized by the altitudinal habitats in which species are found, from the lowland plains to the highest peaks.
 Floating levels intersect and are connected by steel cables create an enormous ‘house of cards’, that has lightness as its dominant theme.
 But this doesn’t mean that the complexity of the building is hidden and, symbolically, neither is the complexity of natural evolution.

 As part of this evolutionary narrative, visitors travel down to the basement level and into the past, to discover a gallery of dinosaurs and other ancient life.
 There, prehistoric Trentino is recreated based on the extraordinary fossil evidence found in the Dolomites region, stretching back more than 280 million years.